QuantEcon/lecture-python-intro/lectures/networks.md

 One of the key points to remember about adjacency matrices is that taking the transpose _reverses all the arrows_ in the associated directed graph.

-TODO fix numref below

-For example, the following directed graph can be interpreted as a stylized version of a financial network, with nodes as banks and edges showing flow of funds, similar to the weighted digraph in {ref}`pvt_credit_flows`.
+For example, the following directed graph can be interpreted as a stylized version of a financial network, with nodes as banks and edges showing flow of funds.

 ```{code-cell} ipython3
 G4 = nx.DiGraph()